-If you are wondering whether you can contest a Will, challenge a Will, or raise an inheritance dispute, it is sensible to get an early view before the estate administration moves too far.
+If you are wondering whether you can contest a Will, challenge a Will, or deal with an inheritance dispute, it is sensible to get an early indication before the estate administration goes too far.

-Fern Wills & LPAs can introduce suitable matters to IDR Law, the only law firm in the UK specialising solely in contentious wills, probate and trust disputes.
-As a simple first step, you can use the free Claim Checker to get an initial indication of whether your concerns may justify a closer look.
+Fern Wills & LPAs can introduce suitable matters to IDR Law, a specialist firm dealing exclusively with contentious wills, probate and trust disputes.
+As a simple first step, you can use the free Claim Checker to get an early indication of whether your concerns may merit further attention.

 A sensible first step, without pressure